hgamboa/nova-adv-inst/lab9-ml.md

 ### Regression

-Recreate the pipeline to use the housing dataset (https://www.cs.toronto.edu/~delve/data/boston/bostonDetail.html)
+Recreate the pipeline to use the housing dataset [dataset description](https://www.cs.toronto.edu/~delve/data/boston/bostonDetail.html)

 Start by using PCA widget (in Unsupervized panel) to make a dimensionality reduction to 3 principal components.